 But there isn’t any science behind this homespun detritus.
 Rather, there’s science against it.

 For example, drinking on a set schedule (rather than drinking to thirst) is a primary cause of hyponatremia, a condition that reliably debilitates elite endurance athletes.
-Many athletes have perished from hyponatremia, while none (according to the literature) have perished from dehydration.
+Many athletes have perished from exercise-associated hyponatremia, while none (according to the literature) have perished from dehydration.

 Hyponatremia is an underappreciated problem for the elderly.
 As you’ll recall, over half of the 170 elderly participants reported drinking more than 6 glasses of water per day—ostensibly to prevent dehydration.